SmartIntellect

 Business goal

-Increase merchant paid conversion rate
+Increase merchant paid conversion

-Most merchants felt the product was difficult to use, missing essential features, and visually inconsistent, leading to high learning costs and low operational efficiency.
+In research, most merchants felt the product was difficult to use, missing essential features, and visually inconsistent, leading to high learning costs and low operational efficiency.

 After identifying these needs, I conducted competitive analysis and mapped design strategies.
 I streamlined workflows and prompts to lower the learning curve, introduced new features like dashboard to expand product value, and rebuilt an new design system with design guidelines and reusable components.